404Wolf/csds340-case-study-1/report.typ

 == New metrics

-// Add the new metrics and why we think they are good new metrics

 The current metrics that we are using, AUC, and TPR \@ FPR=1%, are probably still roughly reasonable for this new situation given the constraints of the problem.
 We still would like to classify emails correctly and be very careful to not label emails that are not spam as spam.

 Since we are letting users have more control over their spam filter though, we may, however, want to work in the ability for them to actually configure their own FNR that they are comfortable with.
+To do this, we can compute a confusion matrix for classification outputs for different cutoffs for the majority vote for our random forest.
+We believe this would be really handy for a custom spam filter, since some users would rather see less spam and are okay with occasional emails getting flagged, while others rather live with more spam to reduce the risk of ever missing an email.

+Once they've made a choice we can also report to the user their $Beta$, where $β > 1$ would tend to indicate emphasized recall (catching more spam) and $Beta < 1$ would emphasize precision (avoiding false alarms).

 == Soliciting feedback